Wilton, North Dakota

-Wilton is a city in Burleigh and McLean Counties in North Dakota, United States.
-It is part of the "Bismarck, ND Metropolitan Statistical Area" or "Bismarck-Mandan".
-The population was 718 at the 2020 census.
-Founded in 1899, Wilton was named by General W. D. Washburn after the town of Wilton in his native state of Maine.
+Wilton is a city in Burleigh and McLean Counties, North Dakota, United States.
+It is part of the Bismarck, North Dakota Metropolitan Statistical Area or Bismarck-Mandan.
+The population was 718 as of the 2020 census, and was estimated at 702 in 2025.
+Wilton was named by General W. D. Washburn after the town of Wilton in his native state of Maine.

 History

-Wilton was platted in 1899 when the railroad was extended to that point.
+Wilton was founded in 1899 when the railroad was extended to that point.
 The city was named after Wilton, Maine, the native home of an early settler.
 The Wilton Train Station was completed in 1900 and the post office has been in operation at Wilton also since 1900.

 Wilton was originally built up chiefly by Ukrainians.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.568 sqmi, of which 0.556 sqmi is land and 0.012 sqmi (2.11%) is water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to extremely hot (and often humid) summers and severely cold winters.
 According to the Köppen Climate Classification system, Wilton has a humid continental climate, abbreviated "Dfb" on climate maps.